Luphen1/Productline-Sales-Portfolio-Project/README.md

 1. What was the total number of orders across the dataset?
 2. What was the best month for sales in a specific year?
 How much was earned that month?
 3. November seems to be the month, what product do they sell in November?
-4. What was the Year-over-Year growth for Each Product Line?
-5. How frequently does customers place orders?
+4. How frequently does customers place orders?
-6. What was the distribution of deal sizes (Small, Medium, Large)?
+5. What was the distribution of deal sizes (Small, Medium, Large)?
-7. Which geographic regions generate the most sales?
+6. Which geographic regions generate the most sales?
-8. How does sales vary by territories?
+7. How does sales vary by territories?
-9. What were the sales trends by quarter?
+8. What were the sales trends by quarter?
-10. How does the order status (Shipped, Cancelled, On Hold) sales trends?
+9. How does the order status (Shipped, Cancelled, On Hold) sales trends?
-11. Which products generate the most revenue?
+10. Which products generate the most revenue?
-12. Who were the top ten customers in terms of percentage of sales?
+11. Who were the top ten customers in terms of percentage of sales?
-13. What was the change in product lines sales over time?
+12. What was the change in product lines sales over time?
-14. Find customers with repeating others.